 Gophers are another story.
 We can’t find many good things to say about those rodents except that people in some countries eat gopher.
 You might try marinating them in balsamic vinegar and olive oil, roll them in seasoned breadcrumbs and pair them with a Pinot.

 Seriously, gophers are responsible for chewing through irrigation lines and utility cables.
 Gophers burrow under foundations, septic systems, swimming pools, and ditch banks.
 Gophers can ruin the integrity of those structures.
-Gophers (and moles) digging under driveways and sidewalks create tunnels that easily collapse under the weight of trucks and heavy machinery resulting in cracks in the asphalt and cement.
+Gophers (and moles) digging under driveways and sidewalks create tunnels that easily crack cement under the weight of trucks and heavy machinery resulting in cracks in the asphalt and cement.
 Soil brought to the surface by gophers have a greater chance of erosion by rainwater.
-Rainwater can enter a tunneling system and create one, large surge of water as it finds an exit point.
-If this surge of water resulting in serious erosion is particularly concerning for vineyards and orchards planted on steep hillsides.
+I’ve seen rainwater enter a tunneling system at the top of a hill and create a surge of water as it finds an exit point.
+If this surge of water can result in serious erosion.
+This is particularly concerning for vineyards and orchards planted on steep hillsides.
 One gopher can destroy a 4-year old grape vine overnight.
 The loss to the grower is estimated at $400.
 Gophers reduce the productivity of alfalfa fields and native grasslands by 20 to 50 percent.
 In addition to their mounds smothering crops, farmers must raise the sickle bar when harvesting hay or alfalfa to avoid dulling and breaking the teeth on the bar.
 A single gopher can destroy an entire garden or landscape if ignored.

 The major damage created my a mole is on the surface, particularly in golf courses and manicured lawns.
 Surface tunneling causes roots to separate from the soil, killing grass and leaving twisted yellow snaking surface tunnels in an otherwise green lawn.
 The surface tunnels interfere with mowing.
 If surface tunnels are not rolled or somehow flattened, the exposed soil along the tunnel ridges become “seedbeds” for blowing weed seeds to propagate.
 We find crab grass and nimble weed often growing along side mole surface tunneling.
 Bare spots in the grass from mole mounding will also cultivate weed growth.